 When delivering the news of a life-limiting prenatal diagnosis, we want you to provide your patient with our brochure.
 Not only does it tell your patient that there is a supportive and understanding community available to them, it also tells your patient that you support them and any decision they make.
 You are letting them know that you are up-to-date on the resources available to them, and that you care enough to ensure that they have every tool they might need.

 On the brochure, they will see that we offer:

 - A guide to gathering their care team

 - A tool to create their birth plan

 - Real stories

 By providing your patients with our brochure, you are allowing us to partner with you in providing an exceptional standard of care to your patient.
 Neither you nor your patient have to experience this process alone.
-It is our mission to support parents facing a terminal prenatal diagnosis and to support the medical professionals like you who care for these patients.
+It is our mission to support parents facing a prenatal diagnosis of a life-limiting condition and to support the medical professionals like you who care for these patients.

 To request a bundle of brochures, please fill out our contact form found here.